Best email client

 The Inky email client does offer a free trial, but sadly, pricing details aren’t made available on the Inky website.
 However, the site does note that pricing is per mailbox per month on a subscription, with volume discounts available.

 Visual-oriented email with added features

 TouchMail is an email client that simplifies email by making it more visual.
 This also makes it easier to use on a touch-based mobile device.

 The goal of TouchMail is to aggregate multiple email accounts together, in a single visually attractive interface which is user-friendly.
 It lets you see all of the day’s emails in one place, with messages color-coded by sender for easy identification.
 Emails from top senders can be easily sorted and managed, too.

 This client is available for the Windows 10 platform, but not for iOS or Android, sadly.
-TouchMail can be grabbed from the Microsoft Store, and normally retails at $29.99 (around £22, AU$39), although at the time of writing there is a sale on that gives you a third off the asking price.
+TouchMail is available from the Microsoft Store, and costs $9.99.

 Other email clients to consider